ECMGS/jukebox/README.md

 1. 3 buzzers in order to enjoy all your favorite melodies!!
 (You can add as many buzzers as you want if you can find any available timers and pins)
 2. A state of the art (for the 80s) LCD to see what song are you listening to.
-3. Design implemented in a HSCB (Homemade Soddered Circuit Board) because the cables kept falling from the breadboard.
+3. Design implemented in a HSCB (Homemade Soldered Circuit Board) because the cables kept falling from the breadboard.
 4. A case to hold everything in a grat form factor.
 5. Button to set the previous song, use it if you passed your favorite song by mistake :(
 6. Button to stop and play songs (If you aren't very fast it sets a quiet mode to listen to in quieter enviroments, as the library)